la2050/challenge/_2021/live/kingdom-causes-bellflower.md

   (1) https://independentsector.org/news-post/new-value-volunteer-time-2019/
-Approximately how many people will be directly impacted by this proposal?: '150' Approximately how many people will be indirectly impacted by this proposal?: '1000' Please describe the broader impact of your proposal.: >- The population served by Kingdom Causes Bellflower (KCB) is the low-income residents of Bellflower, California, though the organization also serves residents from surrounding cities in Los Angeles County.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '150' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1000' Describe how Los Angeles County will be different if your work is successful.: >- The population served by Kingdom Causes Bellflower (KCB) is the low-income residents of Bellflower, California, though the organization also serves residents from surrounding cities in Los Angeles County.
 These cities include